-The Park's General Management Plan (GMP) was written in 1985, prior to the acquisition of Prisoners Harbor.
-It calls broadly for "management strategies for the preservation and restoration of natural ecosystems" and states that the park should be "managed for the restoration and preservation of natural biotic associations."
+The Park's General

+Management Plan (GMP)

+was written in 1985, prior

+to the acquisition of

+Prisoners Harbor.
+It calls

+broadly for "management

+strategies for the

+preservation and restoration of natural ecosystems" and states that the park should be "managed for the restoration and preservation of natural biotic associations."
 Additionally, the GMP calls for "the preservation, restoration, protection, interpretation, use, study, and management of significant cultural resources...in compliance with the requirements of the National Historic Preservation Act of 1966 as amended..."
 The park has begun to work on a new GMP.
 This new GMP will provide a vision for the park's future, as well as broad guidance in resource preservation, protection, facilities, and developments that will help achieve that vision.
 It will also help identify how the National Park Service may best protect cultural and natural resources while providing for visitor enjoyment of the park.
 It is unlikely that the revised GMP will be completed prior to 2011.
-The current internal draft of the GMP does not address the issues and management alternatives that will be covered by the Prisoners EIS.
-There are no foreseeable projects being considered as part of the GMP development process that would impact resources within the Prisoners Harbor Project Area.
+The goals in the current GMP which call for such restoration as this initive will be carried forward unchanged in the new GMP.
+There are no foreseeable projects being

-The Nature Conservancy, which owns the land adjacent to and upstream of the Prisoners Harbor wetlands restoration area, has an interest in continued restoration of the Cañada del Puerto Creek area.
+- considered as part of the GMP development process that would impact resources within the Prisoners Harbor Project Area. - The Nature Conservancy, which owns the land adjacent to and upstream of the Prisoners Harbor wetlands restoration area, has an interest in continued restoration of the Cañada del Puerto Creek area.
 As such, it may propose additional removal of eucalyptus and other introduced species along the creek above the furthest upstream extent of the proposed project.
 While no specific plans have yet been proposed, it is foreseeable that such a project could be implemented.